ArturDorfman/interview-prepper/content/guide/javascript.md

 ```

 #### What is type guard?
-A type guard is a concept that provides a way to check the type of a variable.
+A type guard is a concept that provides a way to check the type of variable.

 #### What kinds of object models do you know?
 1. Document Object Model (DOM)